Perhaps in hindsight it was remiss of me to dismiss this Giant album from a year ago, because this is pretty good!

 RATING:80/100

-Background
+Giant Background

 Perhaps in hindsight it was remiss of me to dismiss this Giant album from a year ago, because this is pretty good!
-Looking back now, January 2022 wasn’t a good time frame for me as I was solely focused on leaving Australia and thus preoccupied with the covid nonsense.
+Looking back now, January 2022 wasn’t a good time frame for me.
+I was solely focused on leaving Australia and thus preoccupied with the covid nonsense.
 Still I must have been a snob to avoid this super release when out came out on Jann 22nd.

 This is what I’ve learned since.
-This version of Giant are doing their best to stay true to the legacy sound created by Dann Huff and Alan Pasqua, even if the synth and organ backdrop is not there to the same level anymore.
-John Roth can faithfully reproduce Dann’s six string magic, while the ace in the hole is Swedish star Kent Hilli, the newly minted Giant vocalist who sounds great here.
+This version of Giant are doing their best to keep to the legacy created by Dann Huff and Alan Pasqua.
+Even if the synth and organ backdrop is not there to the same level anymore.

 The Songs

-Swirling synths and ambient guitar are the two focal points on the short intro to ‘Shifting Time’ before things kick into high gear on second up ‘Let Our Love Win’ a punchy number with some deadly lead guitar from Roth.
-‘Never Die Young’ is Giant’s first feature track with a video made for it (see below) which also sees Dann Huff making an appearance on lead guitar.
-Good to see he’s still involved.
+Swirling synths and ambient guitar are the two focal points on the short intro to ‘Shifting Time’.
+Things then kick into high gear on second up ‘Let Our Love Win’.
+It’s a punchy number with some deadly lead guitar from Roth.

-‘Don’t Say A Word’ is a rollicking track aided by a pimping chorus, while ‘My Breath Away’ has a familiar sound to it, in fact it could’ve come from the Perfect Plan songbook.
-Just an observation.
 Giant head down a blues path with ‘Highway Of Love’ though it’s stlll heavy handed.
 The chorus is a doppelganger of the song ‘We All Die Young’ from the ‘Rock Star’ movie featuring Mark Wahlberg.

 In Summary

-This review is a little late, but welcome nonetheless.
-This version of Giant has some real legs looking forward to the future.
-But for then to gain some real traction they should revisit some of the legacy material from the first two albums and have a think as to why that stuff was so special.
+Then they can have a think as to why that stuff was so special.
 Returning to an American centric sound rather than rely on European elements would be a good start.
-Let us hope this is the start of a regular schedule of output from one of our favourite bands of the AOR and melodic hard rock genres.
+Let us hope this is the start of a regular schedule of output from one of our favourite bands.

-Video
+Giant on Video

 Never Die Young